 Accurate and reliable monitoring of temperature and humidity is imperative for institutions like the National Music Museum.
 For example, a combination of very low humidity with high temperature could cause wooden musical instruments to shrink and crack.
 And if the museum experienced very high relative humidity, wooden instruments could warp and become moldy.
 Metal instruments could be damaged by the high water content in the air.

 The National Music Museum staff previously relied on hygrothermographs to monitor environmental conditions, but they were not able to monitor the entire building.
 And Emanuele Marconi, the museum’s conservator, surmised that certain galleries were more stable in temperature and humidity than others.

-In order to obtain the accurate, reliable monitoring needed, the museum’s staff tested a number of options and decided on the HOBO MX1101 temperature/relative humidity data logger, one of the preservation-management solutions from Onset.
+In order to obtain the accurate, reliable monitoring needed, the museum’s staff tested a number of options and decided on the MX1101 temperature/relative humidity data logger, one of HOBO's preservation-management solutions.
 With 28 of the Bluetooth Low Energy (BLE)-enabled loggers now deployed in the museum’s galleries and storage facilities, the staff can effectively monitor the variety of spaces housing the museum’s diverse collection — from wood and brass instruments, to sheet music, books, and uniforms.